Devon Health Visitors ‘excited’ at new tech which frees them from desks

 Virgin Care provided extensive training to the health visitors so that they could be fully ready to use the new system and understand the technology before it went live.
 Their training included a full day of iPad training and a period of using the iPads alongside traditional ways of working, to allow them to get familiar with the system, find and fix minor issues and ask questions.

-The Health Visitors using the system have given it a four-out-of-five after only one month of full use, and have said they are “excited” about the new system.
+The Health Visitors using the system have given it the thumbs up after only one month of full use, and have said they are “excited” about the new system.
 Early stats have shown a reduction in the time teams spend completing forms, allowing them to spend time working directly with children, young people and families.

 Amir Qureshy, Virgin Care’s Head of Operations for Devon Integrated Children’s Services, said: “By eliminating the need for paperwork and giving our colleagues more time we have improved the service we provide for children and young people in Devon.
 Now our Health Visitors have more face-to-face time with the children and young people they care for and their families.